I teach kintsugi classes/workshops in Utah to women, girls, and sometimes couples, in various contexts:

-- Individuals and small groups (in Utah)
+- Individuals and small groups (ladies nights, etc.)

-- Workshops at events (conferences, conventions, retreats)
+- Event workshops (conferences, conventions, retreats)

 - Non-profit collaborations